droctothorpe/acodetojoy/content/posts/wpaytts.md

 Someone should make silicone bracelets with that or something.

-The relationship between how effectively and comprehensively you describe the problem and how interested in the solution (and willing to to grapple with complexity) your audience is is directly proportional.
+There's a directly proportional relationship between (1) how effectively and comprehensively you describe the problem, and (2) how interested in the solution (and willing to to grapple with complexity) your audience is.

-Demos are often time constrained.
+Demos are often time-constrained.
 Sometimes you have to cut corners.
 Do not cut this one.
 Always describe the problem.

 You can provide additional details downstream.
 If you've adequately justified